ETH-NEXUS/gExcite_pipeline/README.md

 ## Example data

-We provide [example data for a test run](https://drive.google.com/drive/folders/14clt2_E_P0-HEXlJwH1fHCk5KhpPpxMc?usp=share_link) with three hashed samples of human PBMC cells.
-With this data hashing deconvolution, GEX analysis and ADT analysis can be performed.
+We provide [example data for a test run](https://drive.google.com/drive/folders/14clt2_E_P0-HEXlJwH1fHCk5KhpPpxMc?usp=share_link) with three hashed samples of human PBMC cells, so that hashing deconvolution, GEX analysis and ADT analysis can be performed.
+For a quick test run starting after the resource-intensive Cellranger steps see next section "Quick test run".

-The test data comprises
+The raw test data comprises

 - ADT FASTQ files
 - GEX FASTQ files